 Gas Supply Agreement

 Enron is currently negotiating the gas supply contract with CEG.
-Enron has received a firm offer for the supply of gas to the first 250 MW of capacity and is negotiating the terms and conditions for the remaining balance of Phase I. CEG will receive its gas at citygate at Japeri; gas will be supplied to CEG by Petrobras for Phase I, sourced from the Campos Basin and also from Bolivia via BBPL.
+Enron has received a firm offer for the supply of gas to the first 250 MW of capacity and is negotiating the terms and conditions for the remaining balance of Phase I. CEG will receive its gas at citygate at Japeri.
+Gas will be supplied to CEG by Petrobras for Phase I, sourced from the Campos Basin and also from Bolivia via BBPL.
 Phase II fuel suppliers have yet to be determined.
 Diesel back-up supplies will likely be supplied by Petrobras.

 Other Permits

-[The São Paulo-based consultancy, Mineral] [Confirm.] is preparing a major environmental impact assessments (an EIA-RIMA), which will be submitted to FEEMA, the Rio State environmental agency, before FEEMA grants authorization.
-The final EIA-RMA will be complete and ready for submittal shortly.
+At Enron’s request, a Sao Paulo based consultant is preparing a major environmental impact assessment (an EIA-RIMA), which will be submitted to FEEMA, the Rio de Janeiro State environmental agency, before FEEMA grants authorization.
+The final EIA-RIMA will be complete and ready for submittal shortly.
 Environmental concerns are minimal.
 Since there is a right-of-way for an existing CEG pipeline, the only other right-of-way needed paralleling the Dutra requires authorization just from the federal transportation agency (DNER).
 The water taken from the river will be returned well inside chemical limits, and the emissions generated by the plant shall be well under the limits established by World Bank.
 Noise is also kept to a level within established state limits.

-Enron has already filed for the IPP license for the project and other permits are in the process of being filed.
+Enron has already filed for the IPP license for the project and other applications are in the process of being filed.

 The project is strongly supported by the city government of Seropedica, who recently approved measures to reduce taxes associated with the project.
-Another key government entity, the Rio state government’s energy ministry, is lobbying the Rio state tax ministry to defer taxes for 20 years, specifically the ICMS tax.
+Another key government entity, the Rio de Janeiro State government’s energy ministry, is lobbying the Rio state tax ministry to defer taxes for 20 years, specifically the ICMS tax.

 Ownership Structure

-In accordance with the CEG/CEG-Rio shareholders’ agreement, it is likely that Enron’s partners in CEG/CEG-Rio will be given the opportunity to participate in Riogen.
-While final shareholdings have yet to be agreed, Enron will in any eventretain a majority interest in the project.[PROVIDE FURTHER INFORMATION]
+In accordance with the CEG/CEG-Rio Shareholders’ Agreement, Enron’s partners in CEG/CEG-Rio will be given the opportunity to participate in Riogen.
+While final shareholdings have yet to be agreed, Enron will expect to retain a [up to 50%]interest in the project.

-Financial Information

 Introduction

 The RioGen Project is a natural gas-fired combined-cycle 991 MW plant, which will be located in the State of Rio de Janeiro, Brazil.
 The first phase (RioGen I) of 495.5 MW is scheduled to begin operations in January 2003 after a 24-month construction term.
 Phase II, or RioGen II, is expected to be operational in January 2004.
 RioGen is one of 30 projects awarded “emergency” status by the Brazilian government.
 As a result of such status, RioGen will enjoy favourable pricing terms and a favorable contract structure generally.
 In addition, emergency status projects are provided with a development schedule that allows for operation start dates concurrent with initial contract expiration dates of the initial contracts between local distribution companies and suppliers.